ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 This will be output as a warning properly in HTML, PDF, and any other output format you can generate.

-This has a number of issues:
+**Semantic markup firmly seperates the words that you write from how they are displayed.**

+Writing without semantic markup is a problem for a few reasons:

 * Your Markdown is now dependent on specific CSS classes in your display, meaning your writers have to think about how your page will be designed
-* Markdown is no longer portable to other output formats (PDF)
+* Your content is no longer portable to other output formats (PDF, etc.)
-* Conversion to other markup tools becomes impossible
+* Conversion to other markup tools and page designs becomes much harder

 Lack of Extensibility
 ---------------------